chollenb-cnhp/BulkCAT/README.md

 •	decimalLongitude – decimal degrees in WGS84

 You can change the names of these columns, but if you do they must also be modified in the R script.
 For vascular plants, I downloaded statewide occurrence data from SEINet and iNaturalist research grade.
 Note that occurrence data downloaded directly from GBIF may have locations obscured for certain species.
 A SEINet login with special permissions allows us to use the most accurate locations available.
-I used many different tools to clean the source data and translate the scientific names to SNAMEs used in Biotics.
-I won’t cover the specifics of that process here.
-I provided a sample_occurrence_points_to_rank.csv file which is a slice of the iNaturalist and SEINet data that I prepared for Colorado.
-This can give you a sense of the fields I used and the formatting.
+I used many different tools to translate the scientific names to SNAMEs used in Biotics, with an iterative approach starting with synonyms from Biotics, then the rWCVP package, Symbiota synonyms, cross-referencing and using GNAME/SNAME mapping and infraspecific epithet dropping lastly to reach 99% translated names on SEINet.
+Deduplication is another important step, which I completed with a conservative approach to avoid deleting unique values.
+I prioritized duplicate records based on the number of records at the herbarium institution with our sample region (Colorado).

 **Ranking Rules**